 4. Re-Upload the Core Files

-Go to the website of WordPress.org and then click on Download.
+Go to the website of WordPress.org and then click on download.

-as the connection has been established, go to the root folder of the website.
-This folder comprises of wp-content folders, wp-admin, and wp-includes.
+as the connection successfully established, go to the root folder of the website.
+This folder looks for the wp-content folders, wp-admin, and wp-includes.

 Contact Your Hosting Provider